apoupon/tp1_repo/README.md

-TP1 for the Deep Learning in Practice course
+TP1 for the Deep Learning in Practice course (repo will be deleted after review)